Silver

 revival-style silver that was sold by leading retail establishments such as

-Tiffany and Company and Ball, Black and Company.
+Tiffany & Company and Ball, Black & Company.
 Before his retirement in 1851, Moore entered

-into a contract to produce silver exclusively for Tiffany and Company.
+into a contract to produce silver exclusively for Tiffany & Company.
 About 1856, the business was taken over by

 silver department.